-In the Deutsche Bahn case (2015), the Commission had informed the officials conducting the dawn raid of another complaint against Deutsche Bahn, which was not the subject of the investigation at hand, and was not mentioned in the warrant.
-The ECJ ruled that the use of the documents relating to the suspected infringements of which the officials had been informed, but that were not mentioned in the warrant, violated the right of defence of the companies involved.
-The GC recently clarified the Deutsche Bahn case finding that the conduct of an unlawful dawn raid will only be relevant to questioning the validity of subsequent inspection decisions, rather than prior decisions (including the decision which authorised the raid itself) (Alcogroup and Alcodis (2018)).
+In the Deutsche Bahn case (2015), the EC had informed the officials conducting the dawn raid of another complaint against Deutsche Bahn, which was not the subject of the investigation at hand, and was not mentioned in the warrant.
+The ECJ ruled in 2018 that the use of the documents relating to the suspected infringements of which the officials had been informed (but that were not mentioned in the warrant) violated the right of defence of the companies involved.
+The Court clarified the Deutsche Bahn case finding that the conduct of an initial unlawful dawn raid will only be relevant to questioning the validity of follow-up inspection decisions based on the information resulting from the initial unlawful raid, rather than previous decisions (including the decision which authorised the initial raid itself) (Alcogroup and Alcodis (2018)).

 Power to take statements

-In addition, the Commission has the power to take statements from any natural or legal person on a voluntary basis only (that is, such persons cannot be summoned to testify).
-This power is additional to the Commission’s power to ask for on-the-spot oral explanations during a dawn raid.
+In addition, the EC has the power to take statements from any natural or legal person on a voluntary basis only (that is, such persons cannot be summoned to testify).
+This power is additional to the EC’s power to ask for on-the-spot oral explanations during a dawn raid.

-Where the Commission takes statements or conducts interviews, the recent ECJ decision in Intel (2017) has clarified that there is no distinction between ‘formal’ and ‘informal’ interviews and has made clear that the Commission must record any interview it conducts for the purpose of collecting information relating to the subject matter of an investigation.
-The ECJ set a high bar to establish that the Commission’s procedural breach provides sufficient basis for annulling the Commission’s decision.
+Where the EC takes statements or conducts interviews, the recent ECJ decision in Intel (2017) has clarified that there is no distinction between ‘formal’ and ‘informal’ interviews and has made clear that the EC must record any interview it conducts for the purpose of collecting information relating to the subject matter of an investigation.
+The ECJ set a high bar to establish that the EC’s procedural breach provides a sufficient basis for annulling the EC’s decision.
 A firm seeking to rely on non-disclosure must show that it did not have access to exculpatory evidence and that it could have used such evidence for its defence.

 Back to top